ssimkani/event-manager/README.md

 ## Description

 This project involves organizing a political activism event.
 A number of people have registered for the event and I am tasked with engaging these future attendees.
 The first task involves finding the government representatives of each registered individual based on their zipcode.
 The second task was writing thank you letters using an erb template.
-I then found the best times and days of the week to run ads based on registration numbers in order to increase attendance for next years event.
+I then implemented a method that would clean all the phone numbers and save them to a file for later use. lastly, I found the best times and days of the week to run ads based on registration numbers in order to increase attendance for next years event.

 ## What I Learned